-The College will speak to parents/guardians about serious incidents involving the use of force and to consider how best to record such serious incidents.
+The College will speak to parents/guardians about serious incidents involving the use of force and record such serious incidents in the NMS records.
 In deciding what is a serious incident, teachers should use their professional judgement and consider the student's behaviour and level of risk presented at the time of the incident; the degree of force used; the effect on the student or member of staff; the student's age.